status302/FontAwesomeKit.Swift/README.md

 About me
 ========
-A student in Xidian university.
-[MY RESUME](http://qiuncheng.com/resume.html).
+A student in Xidian University.
+[MY RESUME](http://qiuncheng.github.io/resume.html).
-Looking for a iOS job now, glad to every oppotunity.
-If you can offer me, [contact me anytime!](mailto:qiuncheng@gmail.com)
+Looking for a job of iOS Dev now, glad to every opportunity.
+If you can offer me, [please contact me anytime!](mailto:qiuncheng@gmail.com)
-If you have a new idea about this project, [contact me anytime!](mailto:qiuncheng@gmail.com) OR pull request.
+If you have a new idea about this project, [please let me know.](mailto:qiuncheng@gmail.com) OR pull request.